Road Trip – MG ZS EV (LR)

 • The trip was still considerably cheaper fuelled by electricity rather than fossil fuels, but not the spectacular cost savings we achieve when charging at home.

 • A 7kW home wall connector is essential if you own an EV.
-It makes day to day charging an achievable and cost-effective reality, and it won’t take long for the installation cost to be recovered in energy savings if you have an EV electricity plan with cheap off-peak charging rates.
+It makes day to day charging an achievable and cost-effective reality, and it won’t take long for the installation cost to be recovered in energy savings if you have an EV electricity plan with affordable off-peak charging rates.

 • The reliable availability of chargers at, and in between, highway destinations is certainly a cause of some anxiety.
 An extended road trip requires a level of forward planning that wouldn’t be required if driving an ICE vehicle.
 (Let’s not forget that it has taken around 100 years for our fossil fuel distribution and refilling infrastructure to be developed to its current status.)